litmuschaos/v1-litmus-docs/docs/disk-loss.md

 -   This chaos experiment is supported on GKE and AWS platforms.
 -   If the disk is created as part of dynamic persistent volume, it is expected to re-attach automatically.
 The experiment re-attaches the disk if it is not already attached.

-<b>Note: This is the case especially with mounted disk.
-However, the remount of disk is a manual step that the user has to perform.<b>
+<b>Note:</b> Especially with mounted disk.
+The remount of disk is a manual step that the user has to perform.

 ## Integrations